microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 * `emmet.extensionsPath`

    Provide the location of the directory that houses the `snippets.json` file which in turn has your custom snippets.

 ## Deprecated Emmet Settings

 Setting | Reason for deprecation
 -------- | ------------------------
-`emmet.triggerExpansionOnTab` | Since `kbstyle(Tab)` is no longer bound to the `Emmet: Expand Abbreviation` command, this setting is obsolete.
+`emmet.triggerExpansionOnTab` | Obsolete as `kbstyle(Tab)` is no longer bound to the **Emmet: Expand Abbreviation** command.
 `emmet.preferences` | The new modular Emmet does not support [Emmet Preferences](https://docs.emmet.io/customization/preferences/) yet.
-If there was anything in these preferences, that you are using today, please log an issue about it and we can see how we can include it in the new Emmet model
+If you are using preferences today, please log an issue and we'll try to include them in the new Emmet model.